Detection of Multiple Influential Observations on Model Selection: Methodology

 \subsection{Revival of Exchangeability}

-\cite{zhang2023} relaxed the restriction on model selectors used the in DF(LASSO) and introduced the following generalized dif{}ference in model selection (GDF) metric:
+\cite{zhang2023} relaxed the restriction on model selectors used in the DF(LASSO) metric and introduced the following generalized dif{}ference in model selection (GDF) metric:

-where $\widehat{\beta}_{j}$ and $\widehat{\beta}^{(i)}_{j}$ are the $j^\text{th}$ components of coef{}ficient estimates from a sparse regression computed from the full and reduced dataset without $i^\text{th}$ observation, respectively.
-To approximate the distribution of $\tau_i$, the authors derive [\emph{ibid.}, Theorem 2] the CLT for $\tau_i$ as $p \rightarrow \infty$ by characterizing $\tau_i$ as the sum of $p$ exchangeable binaries \citep{galambos1978}, followed by applying the CLT to an exchangeable sequence of random variables \citep{klass1987}.
-Moreover, the sample mean and variance of $\tau_{[n]}$ are shown to reliably estimate $\mathbb{E}(\tau_i)$ and $\Var(\tau_i)$ in adopting the CLT.
-This is achieved via showing $\tau_{[n]}$ to be exchangeable [Theorem 1, \cite{zhang2023}] from the preservation of exchangeability \citep{commenges2003}, and is further corroborated by the uniform consistency of the empirical cumulative distribution function and law of large numbers for an exchangeable sequence of random variables.
-Yet, \cite{zhang2023} lacks (\emph{i}) a systematic study on the distributional properties of $\tau_i$, and (\emph{ii}) investigation on alternative approximations to the distribution of $\tau_i$.
+where $\widehat{\beta}_{j}$ and $\widehat{\beta}^{(i)}_{j}$ denote the $j^\text{th}$ elements of the sparse coefficient estimates obtained from the full and reduced datasets excluding the $i^\text{th}$ observation, respectively.
+To approximate the distribution of $\tau_i$, \cite{zhang2023} derived the CLT for $\tau_i$ as $\text{min}(n,p) \rightarrow \infty$ [\emph{ibid.}, Theorem 2] by characterizing $\tau_i=\sum_{j=1}^{p} \xi_{ij}$, where $\xi_{[p]}=(\xi_{i1},\ldots,\xi_{ip})$ forms an exchangeable Bernoulli sequence \citep{galambos1978} (suppressing the subscript $i$), and applying CLT for such exchangeable sequence \citep{klass1987}.
+The sample mean and variance of $\tau_{[n]}$ were further justified to consistently estimate $\mathbb{E}(\tau_i)$ and $\Var(\tau_i)$ conditionally, supported via the preservation of exchangeability \citep{commenges2003}, uniform consistency of the empirical distribution and strong law of large numbers for an exchangeable sequence.
+Here, $a_{[n]}$ denotes an arbitrary sequence $a_1,\ldots,a_n$.
+Yet, \cite{zhang2023} did not include a systematic study of (\emph{i}) the distributional properties of $\tau_i$ and (\emph{ii}) the associated alternative approximations.

-To describe the distribution of $\tau_i$, we first note that $\tau_i$ is identically distributed as $\sum_{j=1}^{p} \xi_{ij}$, where $\xi_{[p]}$ (upon suppressing the subscript $i$) is an exchangeable sequence of Bernoulli random variables \citep{galambos1978}.
-Then, the dependence in $\xi_{[p]}$ is given by the lemma below, which is useful for parametric modeling discussed later.
-Its proof is provided in Web Appendix C.